Oliver Hudson

 Oliver Rutledge Hudson (born September 7, 1976) is an American actor.
 He is known for his roles as Adam Rhodes in the CBS comedy series Rules of Engagement (2007–2013), Jeff Fordham on the ABC musical drama series Nashville (2013–2015) and Wes Gardner in the Fox horror comedy Scream Queens.
 He appeared as one of the main cast members of the ABC sitcom Splitting Up Together, produced by Ellen DeGeneres.
 In 2022, he played FBI agent Garrett Miller in Fox's The Cleaning Lady.

 Early life

 Hudson was born in Los Angeles to Academy Award-winning actress Goldie Hawn and musician Bill Hudson.
 After his parents divorced in 1980, he and his sister, actress Kate Hudson, were raised in Colorado by their mother and her partner, actor Kurt Russell.
 He has four half-siblings: Emily and Zachary, from his biological father's marriage to actress Cindy Williams; Lalania, from another of his father's relationships in 2006; and Wyatt, from his mother's relationship with Kurt Russell.

 Hudson is of Italian descent via his father; English and German descent through his maternal grandfather, and Hungarian Jewish descent through his maternal grandmother.
-He was raised in the Jewish faith.